Al Jazeera journalist, cameraman wounded in Israeli strike on Gaza

 Photos: The aftermath of Israeli strikes on Rafah

-Abu Omar has had his right leg amputated, but pieces of shrapnel remain in his head and chest.
-Doctors are trying to save his left leg.
-He is currently in surgery after suffering significant blood loss from a possible cut in the femoral artery.
+Abu Omar has had his right leg amputated, but pieces of shrapnel remained in his head and chest.
+Doctors were trying to save his left leg.
+He was undergoing surgery after suffering significant blood loss from a possible cut in the femoral artery.

 The two journalists were hit by an Israeli drone strike in Miraj, north of Rafah city.
 They were documenting the condition of displaced Palestinians crammed into the area as Israel intensifies its attacks by land, sea and air across the besieged enclave, killing more than 28,000 people.